denisjackman/tower-defense/tim-tower/notes.md

 ## Notes
 * the background png is 1350 by 700 made up of tiles from the asset library
 * and it looks like this ![Background](../resources/Picture1.png)
+## Todo
+* fix the heart image to have a proper transparent background

 ## Enemies
 * self.enemies = [Scorpion(), Club(), Wizard()]